-Fines - Skidmore College does not impose fines as part of the Fire Safety policy; however, the City of Saratoga Springs and/or the New York State's Office of Fire Prevention and Control may assign fines to the College due to violations.
-If this occurs, students may be responsible for the cost of the fine if it results from negligent behavior.
-Please note that restitution for damages are not fines and may be imposed by the College when necessary.
+All violations of the Fire Safety policy carry a response from the College with possible sanctions.
+Skidmore College does not impose fines as part of the Fire Safety policy; however, the City of Saratoga Springs and/or the New York State's Office of Fire Prevention and Control may assign fines to the College due to violations.
+If this occurs, students will be responsible for the cost of the fine if it results from negligent behavior.
+Please note that restitution for damages are not fines and may be imposed by the College, when necessary.